 Walking Tour of African American History Sites

 Go on a walking tour of historic sites of African American history in New Albany.
 Search for “New Albany: African American History” on the Discover Indiana app or visit Discover Indiana.
-New sites will be added throughout the month.
 Discover Indiana is a project of the Public History Program at IUPUI, the Indiana Department of Natural Resources Division of Historic Preservation and Archaeology, and the Indiana Historical Society.
 It uses the Omeka+Curatescape platform to distribute interpretive stories about the history, architecture, culture, and people of the state of Indiana on the web.

 Want to know more about the underground Railroad in the area?
 Contact the following organizations.